PandasThumb/pandasthumb.github.io/_posts/2026/2026-06-20-design-inference-cosgrove.md

 does not inherently show that the string exhibits specified complexity.

+## Two complexities ##

-His argument starts where Dembski and Ewert started, with Kolmogorov complexoty.
-We're going to see that the words "complexity" and "complex" are going to have multiple meanings in this discussion.
+His argument starts where Dembski and Ewert started, with Kolmogorov complexity.
+(We're going to see that the words "complexity" and "complex" are going to have multiple meanings in this discussion).
 In Kolmogorov's Algorithmic Information Theory, there is a number expressed in binary bits, and it can be computed by a shorter program, itself expressed in binary bits.
 The computation is done on a universal computer,